spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vmo-profile.md

 # Overview

-The **Virtual Machine Orchestrator** pack that you use to create a VMO cluster profile conveniently includes several components and automatically adds the Spectro Proxy pack when you use the default profile configuration.
+The **Virtual Machine Orchestrator** pack that you use to create a VMO cluster profile conveniently includes several components and automatically installs the Spectro Proxy pack when you use the default profile configuration.
+To learn about pack components, refer to [Virtual Machine Orchestrator Pack](/vm-management/vm-packs-profiles).

 Create a cluster profile with the **Virtual Machine Orchestrator** add-on pack and apply it to your cluster.
 When the cluster updates, a **Virtual Machines** tab appears. <<< IS THIS TRUE? >>>